 If you’re new to project management tools, read on!
 You’ll learn the basics about project management and project management tools.

 If you’re looking for details about different project management tools, click here to jump down to the list.

 Projects are different than tasks, and project management software is different than task management software.
 Task management is basically an ongoing to-do list.
-Project management is for endeavors with multiple variables, and a defined successful endpoint.
+Project management is for endeavours with multiple variables, and a defined successful endpoint.
 Projects have a goal, whereas tasks are recurring in nature.

 What Are Project Manager Tools?